2023 NFL OTA News Tracker

 Baltimore Ravens

 • Lamar Jackson told the media that he’ll be doing “less running and more throwing” when asked about Baltimore’s offense under new OC Todd Monken.
 I wrote after the draft that Jackson was likely to have fewer designed runs with Monken leading the offense after averaging 9.0 FPG as a runner since becoming Baltimore’s full-time starter in 2019.
 The Ravens finally threw him a bone by signing Odell Beckham, drafting Zay Flowers, and hiring Monken to call plays, who is an Air Raid guy at heart.
 Jackson has never topped 3200+ passing yards and averaged more than 210+ passing YPG just once in his first four full seasons.
+Lamar said Monken “is basically just giving us the keys to the offense” when he talked about his ability to make more calls at the line of scrimmage.
 Baltimore’s passing game should finally open up some to offset some of the production he loses as a runner, but I’m concerned enough about his dip in rushing production to be below market on Lamar as my QB6 behind Joe Burrow and Justin Fields.
-(May 25)
+(June 12)

 Cincinnati Bengals